lkfink/lkfink.github.io/pages/publpics/CMQ.md

 title: CMQ info
 ---

-During the pandemic, we wanted to understand the role of music in helping people to cope with the crisis.
-We found that:
+During the pandemic, we wanted to understand the role of music in helping people to cope with the first lockdown (~ April 2020).
+Read our paper in [Nature Humanities and Social Sciences Communications](https://doi.org/10.1057/s41599-021-00858-y.){:target="_blank"}.

+In short, we found that:

 > During the COVID-19 lockdown, people turned to music for regulating their emotions.